top of page

 The thing is, most people don’t realize how draining it can be to always be creating something.
 I can’t vouch for photography, acting, sketching, or really any other kind of art besides writing and music, but I do know that those two arts are hard.

 That’s just a glimpse of the writing process, by the way.
-We haven’t even gone into all of it, much less the other arts.
+We haven’t gone into much of it, much less the other arts.

 At first glance, it may seem like a lot of overwhelming work.
 Who has time to do all that?
 Is it even possible?